Indiana Hoosiers men's basketball: Bob Knight era (1971–2000)

 All-American Scott May cuts down the nets after winning the 1976 NCAA championship.

-During Bob Knight's 29 years as head coach at Indiana, the Hoosiers won 662 games, including 22 seasons of 20 or more wins, while losing but 239, a remarkable .735 winning percentage.
-In 24 NCAA tournament appearances at Indiana, Hoosier teams under Bob Knight won 42 of 63 games (.667), winning titles in 1975–76, 1980–81, and 1986–87, while finishing third in 1973 and 1992.
-While at Indiana, a total of 23 different players under Coach Knight's tutelage received All-American and All-Big Ten honors.
-For 10-consecutive seasons, a player made the All-American Academic and All-Big Ten Academic Teams, and a total of 18 players were so honored.
-Nine Indiana players won 10 Big Ten Most Valuable Player honors.

-In 1972–73, Knight's second year as coach, Indiana won the Big Ten championship and reached the Final Four, but lost to UCLA.
-The following season, 1973–74, Indiana once again captured a Big Ten title.
+In 1972–73, Bob Knight's second year as coach, Indiana won the Big Ten championship and reached the Final Four, but lost to UCLA.
+Indiana won the Big Ten championship again in the following season.
 In the two following seasons, 1974–75 and 1975–76, the Hoosiers were undefeated in the regular season and won 37-consecutive Big Ten games, including two more Big Ten championships.
 The 1974–75 Hoosiers swept the entire Big Ten by an average of 22.8 points per game.
 However, in an 83–82 win against Purdue they lost consensus All-American forward Scott May to a broken left arm.
 With May's injury keeping him to 7 minutes of play, the No. 1 Hoosiers lost to Kentucky 92–90 in the Mideast Regional.
 The Hoosiers were so dominant that four starters – Scott May, Steve Green, Kent Benson and Quinn Buckner – would make the five-man All-Big Ten team.
 The following season, 1975–76, the Hoosiers went the entire season and 1976 NCAA tournament without a single loss, beating Michigan 86–68 in the title game.
 Indiana remains the last school to accomplish this feat.